 You can try to style heat resistant synthetic hair and use curling or flat irons, but the effects are not so good.
 If you need quality extensions that can be used for months and do look natural, this is the worst option.

-It’s a shame if you have to buy non-Remy hair in order to save money.
+It’s a shame if you have to buy non-Remy hair to save money.
 In truth, you can get real Remy premium plus hair extensions at airyhair.com.

 At first, non-Remy hair extensions may look silky and soft, but a wash or two and they become dry and tangled.
 And no matter what styling you do, they can’t stop holding the style after a while.
 Non-Remy hair looks great at first because of the silicone coating factories put in the extensions.
 However, this silicone will eventually wash off, leaving you with matted, low-quality extensions.